-The OAA authorized grants to states for community planning and services programs, as well as for research, demonstration, and training projects in the field of aging.
-Later amendments to the Act added grants to Area Agencies on Aging for local needs identification, planning, and funding of services, including but not limited to nutrition programs in the community as well as for those who are homebound; programs that serve Native American elders; services targeted at low-income minority elders; health promotion and disease prevention activities; in-home services for frail elders, and those services that protect the rights of older people such as the Long Term Care Ombudsman Program.
+The OAA authorized grants to states for community planning, and services programs, as well as for research, demonstration, and training projects in the aging field.
+Later amendments to the Act added grants to Area Agencies on Aging for local needs identification, planning, and funding of services, including but not limited to nutrition programs in the community and for those who are homebound; programs that serve Native American elders; services targeted at low-income minority elders; health promotion and disease prevention activities; in-home services for frail elders, and those services that protect the rights of older people such as the Long Term Care Ombudsman Program.